 - Be diligent about eye hygiene.
 Always thoroughly wash your face and eyes before bed with eye-safe cleaning products.

 At The Dry Eye Center Of NY & NJ, we know that our patients want to look and feel their best.
 That’s why we tailor your dry eye treatment to suit your lifestyle and needs.

 If you or a loved one suffers from symptoms of DES to any degree, we can help.
 Our optometric team will determine the underlying cause of your dry eye symptoms and offer the relief you seek.

 To schedule a dry eye consultation, comtact The Dry Eye Center Of NY & NJ today!

-The Dry Eye Center Of NY & NJ serves patients from New York City, Newark, Jersey City and Elizabeth, New York and surrounding communities.
+The Dry Eye Center Of NY & NJ serves patients from New York City, Montclair, Livingston and South Orange, New York and surrounding communities.

 - A: Yes, certain foods help the eyes stay properly hydrated.
 Specific vitamins, fatty acids and trace elements are good not only for our overall health but also for our tear film.
 These include Omega 3 fatty acids, Vitamins A, B, C, E, as well as Lutein and Zeaxanthin.

 - A: When chronic dry eye isn’t treated, several eye conditions can occur: pink eye (conjunctivitis), keratitis (corneal inflammation) and corneal ulcers.
 DES can also make it difficult or impossible to wear contact lenses, cause difficulty with reading and trigger headaches.